-In some cases, a Dietitian may determine that it is unsafe to treat a client without having access to relevant health information.
-A Dietitian who is treating a client whose information has been masked, and who does not give the Dietitian consent to access, has an obligation to obtain a history from the client prior to determining whether to proceed with treatment.
-Taking a proper history may elicit relevant information and resolve the Dietitian's concerns of not being able to access masked information.
+In some cases a physical therapist may determine that it is unsafe to treat a client without having access to relevant health information.
+A physical therapist who is treating a client whose information has been masked, and who does not give the physical therapist consent to access, has an obligation to obtain a history from the client prior to determining whether or not to proceed with treatment.
+Taking a proper history may elicit relevant information, and resolve the physical therapist's concerns of not being able to access masked information.
 When a client refuses to discuss relevant information, this refusal should also be documented.

-If the inability to access masked information creates a situation where the Dietitian feels there is a safety risk, the dietitian can refuse to provide treatment.
-Refer to CDBC policy on the Right to Refuse Treatment for more information.
-The Dietitian should explain the reasons for their decision not to treat the client and note all relevant discussions in the client's clinical record.
+If the inability to access masked information creates a situation where the physical therapist feels there is a safety risk, the physical therapist can refuse to provide treatment.
+The physical therapist should explain the reasons for their decision not to treat the client and note all relevant discussions in the client's clinical record.